bartobri/spring-server/README.md

 =========

 This project provides a pair of applications that can be used for bootstrapping your client/server application.

-#### The Server
+To be explicit, two binaries are provided with this project: a server and a client.

+Out of the box, these applications are meant to provide the minimal functionality required to establish a connection and reliably exchange data between the two.
+This amounts to nothing more than a simple handshake and ongoing heartbeat monitoring throughout the life of the connection.

+This basic functionality provides a starting point for you to build upon by creating a set of commands and other kinds of data that can be exchanged between the two.

 The server component of this project is known as a "single process concurrent server", which means it can handle up to 1028 concurrent client connections while running as a single process.
 It is not a multi-threaded server.
 It is not ideal to use for applications that are meant to handle thousands of simultaneous connections.

-This server comes prepackaged with basic functionality you will likely need, such as client connection monitoring via a heartbeat polling.
-The server will send a heartbeat to all clients and will expect a response within a reasonable amount of time.
-If it does not get a response, the server will disconnect the client.

-#### The Client

-The client component is programmed to connect to the server and respond to heartbeat requests as to not get disconnected.
+The client component is a simple binary that can connect with the server, execute the handshake, and respond to heartbeat polling from the server.

+This project is an ideal starting point for other projects that wish to have a client application running on multiple machines, all communicating with a central server via a set of commands that you develop.

 Installation
 ------------